Air Conditioner Repair Checklist

 - Confirm your hands and feet are free of moisture before you touch the panel or breakers.

 - Look for the breaker labeled “AC” and make sure it’s in the “on” position.
-If it’s overloaded, the breaker will be in the middle of the panel or “off” spot.
+If it’s overloaded, the breaker will be in the "off" position.

 - Firmly move the switch back to the “on” spot.
 If it instantaneously trips again, don’t reset it and get in touch with us at 703-260-1148.
 A switch that keeps turning off may signal your house has electrical trouble.